nhsuk/alphahealth/depression-and-anxiety/getting-therapy.md

 ##How to get therapy on the NHS

-1. See your GP about your the way you feel.
+1. Speak to your GP about the way you feel.
-2. If your GP thinks therapy is the best treatment for you they’ll write you a prescription and give you the number a service that provides therapy in your area.
+2. If your GP thinks therapy is the best treatment for you they’ll give you the number for a service that provides therapy in your area.
 3. You phone the local service, they’ll ask you some questions and refer you to one of their therapists.

 <div class="notice">